Search by category, archive or keyword

 The Martyr & The Codependent Family System

-The Martyr is the one who claims to: 1.) suffer the most 2.) help the addict the most 3.) benefits the most from the addiction continuing to use drugs and alcohol.
-This individual considers themselves to be a victim in the situation, and their close grip on the substance abuser means interventionists must first break through, intervene and counsel the Martyr before they can even begin to help with the alcoholic or addict.
+The Martyr is the one who claims to: 1.) suffer the most, 2.) help the addict the most 3.) benefits the most from the addiction by continuing to use drugs and alcohol.
+This individual considers themselves to be a victim in the situation, and their close grip on the substance abuser means interventionists must first breakthrough, intervene and counsel the Martyr before they can even begin to help with the alcoholic or addict.

 The Redeemer & The Codependent Family System

 The Redeemer is the one who is ‘making up for lost time.’
-He or she is the one who ‘wasn’t there’ for the addict, feels guilty, and is now trying to make up for it.
-This person feels that the may be the cause of the addiction and now they need to redeem themselves by saving the day and fixing the situation – without any professional help whatsoever.
+He or she is the one who “wasn’t there” for the addict, feels guilty, and is now trying to make up for it.
+This person feels that they may be the cause of the addiction, and now they need to redeem themselves by saving the day and fixing the situation – without any professional help whatsoever.